Clubs and Leagues: Group Skates

 The last Saturday of October, Empire does a 34-mile (55 km) skate to Sleepy Hollow for Hallowe'en festivities.
 The tour starts at Columbus Circle in Manhattan and heads north via city bikepaths.
 Once in Westchester County, the route might follow the South County Trail for a ways, but at one point or another, it will switch over to follow Route 9 (very skateable as of October 2016) to complete the distance to Tarrytown and Sleepy Hollow.
 Shorter options are available if you join the Hallowe'en skate at some intermediate point such as Inwood or Yonkers.
 Despite the distance, the pace is very moderate, with long rest stops at points where late-joining skaters can hook in.
 There will also be a sag wagon.

 There are several other opportunities each month — especially during the summer — for joint group cycle/skate activities.
 Well, they're pretty much bike events, but skaters do tag along on some of them.
-All seem to be sponsored or co-sponsored by Time's Up!.
+Many have been sponsored by Time's Up!, or else you can check with that group to learn about the events.